OmniTrack/omnitrack_for_research/README.md

 ---

 ※Currently, OmniTrack supports only Android >= 4.4 (kitkat), and there is no iOS version.
+Also, the Android version of OmniTrack requires **Google Play service** running on the smartphone.
+Please take that into account as it may affect the choice of the study population.

 ### [Official Documentation & Researcher Guide](https://github.com/OmniTrack/omnitrack_for_research/wiki)